-Part of your decision to join us will be based upon our curriculum and we have a wide range of course available in various subjects.
+Part of your decision to join us will be based upon our curriculum and we have a wide range of courses available in various subjects.
 We continually endeavour to introduce courses that not only meet our students' needs but equip them to be highly competitive when leaving the College.
 Our curriculum blocks have been created to meet these requirements, taking into account popular subjects and course combinations that allow students to access career routes or university courses.

 At Arthur Mellows we offer two pathways: A Levels and a Vocational route.
-BTEC Nationals are a Level 3 qualification which are recognised by both employers and most universities.
+Vocational courses (BTEC and OCR Nationals) are Level 3 qualifications which are recognised by both employers and most universities.

-Information about BTEC Nationals and our A Level courses is included in this prospectus.
+Information about Vocational and our A Level courses is included in this prospectus.
 Subject leaders are available for discussion during Sixth Form Open Evening and they will outline which options are available in each subject.
 Final courses are always subject to minimum numbers and may not run if not viable.